jundalisay/superb/content/en/social/economics/principles/part-2/chapter-11b.md

 ## The Huge Knowledge Gap in Economics

 Economics creates crises because of the huge gaps in knowledge about the nature of society and the self, since it only had 150 years of data on human behavior.
-An easy proof of the limitation of Economics is the Law of Supply is Demand is taught, but not [the Four Laws of Value](/pantrynomics/four-laws-of-value) that lead to that Law of Supply and Demand
+An easy proof of the limitation of Economics is the Law of Supply is Demand is taught, but not [the Four Laws of Value](/social/economics/principles/intro/chapter-03/) that lead to that Law of Supply and Demand

 ![Economic Superphysics Knowledge](https://sorasystem.sirv.com/charts/knowecon.png)

-In contrast, Pantrynomics has over 2,500 years of knowledge from principles and data collected by philosophers before they were converted into scientists or researchers
+In contrast, Superphysics has over 2,500 years of knowledge from principles and data collected by philosophers before they were converted into scientists or researchers

-{{< img src="https://sorasystem.sirv.com/charts/knowtao.png" alt="Economic Superphysics Knowledge vs Economics" cap="The areas in black indicate the known concepts in both Economics and Pantrynomics" >}}
+{{< img src="https://sorasystem.sirv.com/charts/knowtao.png" alt="Economic Superphysics Knowledge vs Economics" cap="The areas in black indicate the known concepts in both Economics and Superphysics" >}}